meghandtb/bootcamp/README.md

 💭 Reflection
 ✅ What was easier with Terraform?

-    Modular and reusable: Easier to split into main.tf, variables.tf, and outputs.tf
+    Easier to split into main.tf, variables.tf, and outputs.tf

-    Stateful infrastructure tracking: Terraform’s state file helps detect drift and simplifies updates
+    Terraform’s state file helps detect drift and simplifies updates

-    Faster iteration: Changes apply faster than redeploying full CloudFormation stacks
+    Changes apply faster than redeploying full CloudFormation stacks

 🤔 What was easier with CloudFormation?

-    Native AWS integration: Easier to view and manage resources directly in the CloudFormation console
+    Easier to view and manage resources directly in the CloudFormation console, since it has direct integration with AWS

     No extra tools needed beyond the AWS CLI/console